 It’s taken me the better part of the school year, but I have finally started making a habit of going to the gym right after I drop off my kids for school in the morning.
-Apart from the health benefits I get from working out each day, I have discovered three external sources of joy from this new routine, too.
+Apart from the health benefits one gets from working out each day, which are well documented elsewhere, I have discovered three unexpected sources of joy from this new routine, too.

 Man’s Best Friend

 Instead of heading home after I drop off my kids in the morning, there is a new route I take to get to the gym.
 My detour down a certain side street has brought a smile to my face each morning.
 Ambling down the sidewalk of this post-WWII neighborhood lined with small, square, cookie-cutter houses is a tall, slightly stooped, white-haired gentleman around age 70.
 His companion: a hoary-faced golden retriever who faithfully keeps pace with him.

 There is something so endearing about this elderly duo and the friendship they share.
 They obviously care for one another and are growing old together.
 I love seeing them each day.

 The other day at the gym, I was walking on the treadmill.
 (Yes, walking.
 I have been known to break into a short jog from time to time, but I’m content to walk briskly and leave the intense workouts to the other, highly motivated gym members.)
 Adjacent to me, a middle-aged man alternated between walking and running, sweat dripping down his face.
 I had my earbuds in and was minding my own business, as all good gym members do, but I couldn’t help but notice after a few minutes what this man was watching on the screen in front of him: “Curious George”!

 At first I thought there must be something wrong with the TV and he was listening to something else on his earbuds.
 However, a sidelong glance informed me that he was intently watching this children’s program.
 His face reflected delight and wonder at the show’s hero as George got into one scrape after another.